Icelandic moss plant. For the cardiovascular system. Use for cough

 • auxiliary components.

-The syrup is available in a 130 g bottle packed in cardboard box, Instructions for use are enclosed in it.
-The drug is produced in the Czech Republic by the company "Doctor Müller".
+The syrup is available in a 130 g bottle, packaged in cardboard box, It contains instructions for use.
+The drug is produced in the Czech Republic by Doctor Muller.
 Valid for 3 years.
-During storage, it may become cloudy, which does not affect the composition and quality.
-The price in different pharmacies varies from 7 to 11 rubles, so it is available for customers with any wallet.
+During storage it may become cloudy, which does not affect the composition and quality.
+The price in different pharmacies varies from 7 to 11 rubles, so it is available to buyers with any wallet.

-Where does Iceland moss grow?
+Where does Icelandic moss grow?

-What is useful?
+How is it useful?

 For the body as a whole